-For example, based on the Company's public float, as of the date of the filing of its Annual Report on Form 10-K, the Company is only permitted to utilize a "shelf" registration statement, including the registration statement under which the Company's ATM Facility is operated, subject to Instruction I.B.6 to Form S-3, which is referred to as the "baby shelf" rules.
+For example, based on the Company's public float, as of the date of the filing of its Annual Report on Form 10-K, the Company is only permitted to utilize a "shelf" registration statement for primary offerings, including the registration statement under which the Company's ATM Facility is operated, subject to Instruction I.B.6 to Form S-3, which is referred to as the "baby shelf" rules.
 For so long as the Company's public float is less than \$75,000,000, it may not sell more than the equivalent of one-third of its public float during any twelve consecutive months pursuant to the baby shelf rules.
-Although alternative public and private transaction structures are expected to be available, these may require additional time and cost, may impose operational restrictions on the Company, and may not be available on attractive terms.
+While alternative public and private transaction structures may be available, these may require additional time and cost, may impose operational restrictions on the Company, and may not be available on attractive terms.
+Accordingly, the Company continuously assesses market conditions and available financing alternatives.

 The Company's ability to continue as a going concern will depend on its ability to obtain additional public or private equity or debt financing, obtain government or private grants and other similar types of funding, attain further operating efficiencies, reduce or contain expenditures, and, ultimately, to generate revenue.
-The Company believes that its cash, cash equivalents, and restricted cash as of March 31, 2022, considering its plan to continue to invest in the growth and scaling of its BioFactory production system and AIML capabilities, the \$10.0 million of net proceeds from the Follow-On Offering, and considering additional efforts in reassessing its discretionary spending, is sufficient to fund its operations into early 2023.
+The Company believes that its cash, cash equivalents, and restricted cash as of June 30, 2022, considering its plan to continue to invest in the growth and scaling of its BioFactory production system and related capabilities, the \$10.0 million of net proceeds from the Follow-On Offering, and considering additional efforts in reassessing its discretionary spending, is sufficient to fund its operations into early 2023.
 The Company's management has concluded there is substantial doubt regarding its ability to continue as a going concern because it anticipates that it will need to raise additional capital to support this business plan for a period of 12 months or more from the date of this filing.